News Praise Retreats Work With Us Book Resources Blog Contact Free Guide to EPIC Date Night Login

 So see if you can identify your top three to five values as a couple (check out the "Shared Success" chapter for more instruction).

-2. Don't take on other people's values.
+2. Avoid taking on other people's values.

 We experienced this trap during a barbecue this summer.
 The moment we arrived at this event, we felt like we were living in an alternate reality.
 The hosts had a house worthy of the cover of Better Homes and Gardens.
 They catered the event with enough food to feed a small village.
 It felt less like an informal barbecue, more like a gathering on the East Lawn of the White House.

-The point is this -- to feel rich, you must also become aware of this tendency toward comparison that can lead you to take on the values of others and forget what really matters to you.
+The point is this -- to feel rich, you must also become aware of this tendency toward comparison that can lead you to take on the values of others and forget what matters most to you.

 3. Align spending and saving with values.